– Heartwood Path Waypoint 1.102 –

 Channel The Energy

 As you seek wholeness (perfection), experience pleasure, and laugh you begin to perceive wellness.
-Perfection-seeking, as long as it is pleasurable and light-hearted as opposed to overly concerned with a pre-conceived preoccupation with a goal imposed by others, moves a person along Dr. John Travis’ Wellness Continuum; that is, away from premature death, disability, symptom of illness, and signs of ill-health to education, growth, self-actualization and a high level of wellness.
-“Wellness,” writes Travis, is an efficient channeling of energy--energy received from the environment, transformed within you, and sent on to affect the world outside” (Beaulieu, 1987, p.
+Perfection-seeking, as long as it is pleasurable and lighthearted as opposed to excessively concerned with a preconceived preoccupation with a goal imposed by others, moves a person along Dr. John Travis’ Wellness Continuum; that is, away from premature death, disability, symptom of illness, and signs of ill-health to education, growth, self-actualization and a high level of wellness.
+“Wellness,” writes Travis, “is an efficient channeling of energy--energy received from the environment, transformed within you, and sent on to affect the world outside” (Beaulieu, 1987, p.
 22).
 This channeling is precisely what happens along the Heartwood Path.
-As you will see, the movement of energy for wellness involves the five transcendental elements of Ether, Air, Fire, Water and Earth and their related universal principles or archetypes.
 We will be using sound to find the wellness that comes from elemental flexibility, the flexibility to change, the ability to convert the stress of this change into euphoria.

 In many of the activities that follow you will be asked to hum a tone or say “Om.”
 This sound is the king of mantras.
 It is an ancient resonance that provides a sort of sonic womb.
 It is recommend that you say “Om” in a droning or muttering fashion that generate undertones – which commonly occur when you speak in a low voice, whisper, or mutter (vocalize under your breath).
-These undertones create a foundation for healing “their sustained tones provide a sonic bed upon which to lie or an ocean in which to swim and explore ... mantra practice” (Paul, 2004, 176).
 “Om” can be orally drawn out in a series of three sounds “A,” “U,” and “M.” But let us not forget that there is an important silence after the droned “OM. ” “A” corresponds to the waking state, “U” to the dream state, “M” to deep sleep, and the silence after the “OM” to “the state of turiya, a field of spacious consciousness considered vital to the development of yogic power because it encompasses waking, dream, and deep sleep states in concurrent continuity” (Paul, 2004, 180).

-The body postures of Hatha Yoga work to manage and purify the “dense aspects of our being” (blood, cells, tissue.)
-With its focus on mantras, the yoga of sound that we will employ – by working on one’s thoughts, emotions and states of consciousness – will help participants “free of psychic and spiritual toxicity” (Paul, 2004, p.
-24).
-If you keep treading down the Heartwood Path you can become a post-modern sonic yogi ––one who is aligned with the harmony of the universe through the use of postures and mantras; appreciative of the sacredness of all parts of the human body; devoted to humaNature, one’s neighbors, and the Divine; and complete with a crucible-like heart that is capable of transforming the self and the world.
+Treading down the Heartwood Path enables you to become a postmodern sonic yogi.
+You will become aligned with the harmony of the universe through the use of postures and mantras.
+You will be appreciative of the sacredness of all parts of the human body.
+You will become devoted to humaNature, to one’s neighbors, and to the Divine.
+And, you will become complete with a crucible-like heart that is capable of transforming the self and the world.

 We will use mantras as an antidote to the right-brain, ego-dominated lives that one’s reliance on sight exaggerates.
 The ego-controlled analytical right brain is about doing, often doing that which one ought not to do.
 We will be using mantras to activate the soul-controlled artistic left brain, which is more about being, being in touch with the soul, and being the way one ought to be.
 Such ways of being involve ethics, a major theme of this course.

 In our yoga of sound, we will not be concentrating on human-generated words much at all.
 Such words are too often communicated without feeling, which will not work for what we are attempting to accomplish –– the attainment guidance from undivided humaNature.
 We will instead employ the deeper significance of “Vak,” the sounded “speech of all things” –– the underlying “language” of nature.
-“Vak” is (how) “the sounds of cows, animals, birds, drums, and even inanimate objects participate because every sound, for those who are spiritually attuned, is a kind of speech” (Paul, 2004, p.
-44).
-Writes Russill Paul:
+It comes in levels of manifestation that correspond with states of consciousness.
+There are four levels, only one of which is the audible sound normally associated with oral speech, music, and other vibrations that resonate in the ears.

 Given the condition of the world, we can no longer communicate solely in a medium that relies on the abstract form of words, on a medium that allows us to converse without feeling.
-We need to use sounds that are connected to feelings and, in so doing, do our part in correcting “a disastrous condition for our relationships and our wholeness . . .
-We have built our business infrastructures, our politics, our religion, and our personal relationships on words that can be said without feeling and still be understood” (Paul, 2004, p.
-70).
 The job for eartHearts will be to rebuild our lives with the signifying sounds of “Vak,” sounds that allow us to feel fully as we communicate with audible sounds, with comprehended gestures in silence (nodding of heads, for example), and even with the ultimate vibration, our own echoing of the “Huge Hum” (also known as the Big Bang), used by the Divine to evoke creation.
 Within this hum is the harmony the world needs.